 The SSI program has grown substantially in both recipients and expenditures since it first paid benefits in 1974.
-However, its growth has varied over time (Figure 4).
+However, its growth has varied over time (Figure 3).
 Between 1974 and 1982, caseloads fell by 4.5 percent and real federal expenditures declined by about 15 percent.
 This decline caused concern among policymakers that too few potentially eligible recipients were enrolling (Menefee, Edwards, and Schieber 1981).
 After this slow start, the number of SSI beneficiaries increased steadily until 1996, growing from roughly 3.9 million in 1982 to 6.6 million in 1996, a 70 percent increase.
 Federal payments for the program rose even faster during this period with the greatest growth between 1989 and 1992.
-Valued in 1998 dollars, total annual payments increased from \$15.3 billion in 1982 to \$29.9 billion in 1996, an increase of about 95 percent.
-Between 1996 and 1998 (the last year of data available) caseloads have fallen slightly and expenditures have risen by less than 2 percent.
-Despite growth in SSI over time, SSI expenditures as a percentage of total federal outlays have remained relatively stable at 1.9 percent since the program began in 1974.
+Valued in 2001 dollars, total annual payments increased from \$17.6 billion in 1982 to \$32.5 billion in 1996, an increase of about 85 percent.
+Between 1996 and 2001 (the last year of data available) caseloads and expenditures have risen by less than 2 percent.
+Despite rapid growth in the SSI program over time, as a percentage of total federal outlays SSI expenditures have remained relatively stable at 1.9 percent since the program began in 1974.